-Supports should help children to acquire skills that are relevant to their participation in meaningful daily activities.
+Supports should help the child to acquire skills that are relevant to their participation in meaningful daily activities.

-- 33.1 Supports for children in their daily activities should: - Help the child to develop skills for daily activities that are both functional and individually meaningful with the context of childhood interactions, activities, and routines. - Help the people around the child to be effective in supporting their participation as part of everyday childhood activities. - Help create environments that are conducive to children developing skills for participation in daily activities, at a level and with independence that matches their chronological age.
-This includes increasing accessibility and reducing any barriers. - Account for co-occurring conditions that may influence the child's participation in daily activities (e.g., physical and/or intellectual disability), and complement any other supports currently being implemented. - 33.2 Supports for children in their daily activities should not: - Focus on the child, without considering support for other people and potential adjustments in the environment. - Assume that skills acquired in a clinical setting will automatically be maintained in and/or generalise to daily activities.
+- 33.1 Supports for the child in their daily activities should: - Help the child optimise their participation in meaningful daily activities. - Help the people around the child to be effective in supporting their participation in daily activities. - Help create environments that are conducive to the child developing skills for participation in daily activities, at a level and with independence that matches their chronological age.
+This includes increasing accessibility and reducing any barriers. - Account for co-occurring conditions that may influence the child's participation in daily activities (e.g., physical and/or intellectual disability, health conditions), and complement any other supports currently being accessed. - Help the child develop confidence and take measured risks as part of childhood development. - 33.2 Supports for the child in their daily activities should not: - Focus on the child, without considering support for other people and potential adjustments in the environment.

-Focusing on the family wellbeing
+Focusing on family wellbeing